 My path to researching in Lamu began with a childhood immersed in my grandmother’s stories.
 These stories ignited a lifelong passion for understanding how culture shapes identity and a critical awareness of the ways women are often marginalized within patriarchal societies.
 This interest matured during my higher education into a specific focus on the intersection of gender, power, and development, leading me to question why large-scale projects often result in unintended negative consequences for women and their heritage.
-In 2020, upon inquiring about research opportunities, my PhD supervisor encouraged me to focus on the Lamu archipelago due to its rich Swahili culture and UNESCO status, while also highlighting the looming impact of the LAPSSET port project.
+It is usually because these projects are typically designed and implemented without a gender-sensitive approach, perpetuating existing power imbalances and patriarchal norms.
+These projects frequently overlook the fact that infrastructure is not gender-neutral and that women and men have different needs, roles, and usage patterns.
+In 2020, upon inquiring about research opportunities, my PhD supervisor encouraged me to focus on the Lamu archipelago due to its rich Swahili culture and UNESCO status, while also highlighting the looming impact of the LAPSSET Port Project.
 A formative visit in 2021 solidified this mission, as I observed the vital role of intangible heritage in community cohesion and felt a personal responsibility to investigate how industrial development affects the lives and legacies of Lamu’s women.

 In the traditional Islamic community of Lamu, gender roles are as defined as the monsoon winds.
 In the public square, the sea is often a male domain, yet my thesis led me to the informal marketplaces where women like Mama Fatuma trade sun-dried fish.
 Her knowledge of the lunar cycles and the best estuaries for fingerlings is a vital, yet overlooked, form of maritime wisdom.
 These women are the primary conduits of the stories and social practices that define the coast.
 They fear that a "masculine" economy prioritising heavy industrial labour will displace the delicate, heritage-based roles that have allowed women to anchor their families for generations.
 If we do not actively centre gender in these development spectra, the port may be full of ships, but the community will be empty of its history.